-8.0 Residence Life Fines
+9.0 Residence Life Fines

 The following list is the minimum amount a student may be charged for each offense.
-The final amount will be determined by the RA, RD, or DRL.
+The final amount will be determined by the DRL.

-- Failure of room/bathroom inspection \$20 - o Possession of master key \$100 (disciplinary action) - Unauthorized room change \$50 (and required to move back)
+- Failure of room/bathroom inspection \$20

+- Possession of master key \$100 (disciplinary action)

+- Unauthorized room change \$50 (and required to move back)

-- Unauthorized move of University-owned furniture \$50
+- Unauthorized move of university-owned furniture \$50

 - Removal of screens \$50

 - Sounding of false alarm \$500 (disciplinary action, including possible criminal prosecution)

 - Noise violation \$25

 - On-campus vehicle oil changes/repair \$200

-- o Improper disposal of oil \$500
+- Improper disposal of oil \$500

 - Propped exterior hall doors \$100

-- o Lost room key \$50
+- Lost room key \$50

-- Lost exterior door key- \$15
+- Lost exterior door key-\$15

 - Lost bike key \$5

-- Locked out of room \$5
+- Locked out of room between 8am and midnight \$5

-- o Locked out of room between midnight-8am \$25
+- Locked out of room between midnight and 8am \$25

-9.0 Room Assignments/Changes
+10.0 Room Assignments/Changes

-Room assignments for incoming students are made by the Office of Residence Life once a student's Residence Hall Application has been accepted.
+Room assignments for incoming students are made by the Office of Residence Life once a student's Housing Agreement has been accepted.
 Stated preferences will be considered when possible and are taken in the order applications are received.
-Room assignments for returning students are requested by the student during Room Draw, which takes place in the spring and gives students the opportunity to choose their quad-mates/roommates for the following year.
+Room assignments for returning students are requested by the student during Room Draw, which takes place in the Spring and gives students the opportunity to choose their quadmates/roommates for the following year.
 All residence hall assignments are tentative and subject to change at any time based on the occupancy needs of the University.
 Requests for room changes may be made through the Office of Residence Life.
 Residents who desire to change rooms during the semester must meet with their RD and roommate (if applicable) to discuss the circumstances surrounding their request.
 Room changes will be granted at the discretion of the Director of Residence Life.

-10.0 Summer Housing
+11.0 Summer and Winter Housing

-Only students with on-campus employment or internships required by LPU student positions may live on campus throughout the summer.
-All summer students who are campus employees and/or have LPU internships on-campus must be approved by their direct supervisors, Student Accounts, and the Residence Life Office.
+Summer and Winter Housing is mainly for students with on-campus employment or internships required by LPU.
+All residents who are campus employees and/or have LPU internships on-campus must be approved by their direct supervisors, Student Accounts, and the Residence Life Office.
 Students who are campus employees and/or have LPU internships on-campus for a total of 20 hours per week of work will be allowed to stay on campus for free.
-If students are given under 20 hours of week at LPU, they will have to pay the summer living fee.
-Students must be returning to LPU as a student in the fall to stay on campus in the summer.
+If students are given under 20 hours of week at LPU, they will have to pay a living fee.
+Students must be returning to LPU as a student in the following semester to stay on campus during the break.
+Students without on-campus employment or internships required by LPU may request housing based upon availability.
+For students without on-campus employment or internships there is a fee to stay in the residence halls during the break.